gravity-ui/yagr/docs/en/quickstart.md

 ## Integration

-By default Yagr exposed ES2017 module for TypeScript but you can import different modules:
+By default, Yagr exposes the ES2017 module for TypeScript, though you can import other modules:

 -   `yagr/dist/yagr.es5.js` - ES5 module
 -   `yagr/dist/yagr.umd.js` - UMD module